 I never wanted to be a mom, I didn’t much care for kids growing up.
-My mother ran a day care and I found it quite annoying really.
+My mother ran a daycare and I found it quite annoying to be around children.

-I was a kid when I had my oldest son and something happened that day I found out I was pregnant only an hour after landing my “dream” job, the one where I would travel the world.
+I was a kid when I had my oldest son.
+Something happened the day I found out I was pregnant, only an hour after landing my “dream” job, the one where I would travel the world.
 Something happened and I chose to have a baby.
 I chose the harder path, single, alone and a disappointment to my family.

 You see I was running hard back then, from everything and mostly my pain.
 As I sat on the curb, staring at the water running through the gutter, talking it through with my best friend.
 I couldn’t choose anything but to have him and having him meant everything changed.
 I like to say he saved my life as, that running I was doing, it wasn’t a path that was going to end well.

 That choice, the one to bring another life into this world, it had me dedicated.
 I went all in.
 As the outside world crashed in on me, I made a demand to be the best mother I could be.
 I failed and I continued anyway.

 When I sat in front of my second husband that day, the one where I was clear, sure and knew I was done, I also knew that choice wasn’t going to be easy.
 I wasn’t leaving him because I didn’t love him, I truly did.
 In that moment, I was leaving him because everything I knew was a lie, everything I was ever sure of was no longer valid.
 He told me it was a lie, he told me a lot of things a wife never wants to hear from her husband.
 On that day though, the one I told him I was leaving, that came way too long after the day I chose to stay, there was a freedom in the hard choice, a kindness I had yet to see.